 At Sunshine Coast Grammar School the recognition and celebration of each individual is central to uncovering and discovering passion and potential.
 Each child’s social and emotional wellbeing is supported and nurtured.
-Students are supported by their class teacher and specialist teachers, two Assistant Heads of Primary School, the Head of Primary School, an Educational Physiologist, and School Chaplain and through a variety of in-class programs.
+Students are supported by their class teacher and specialist teachers, two Assistant Heads of Primary School, the Head of Primary School, an School Psychologist, and School Chaplain and through a variety of in-class programs.

 Social and personal learning are taught within the classroom.
 Students develop social capabilities, positive behaviour management, and conflict resolution strategies.
 They are taught to distinguish between social conflict and bullying.

 - Welcome Programs

 - Buddy Programs

 - Transition and Cubs to Lions

 - Program Achieve